 The reason for annual fire drills

-Planning, executing, and documenting fire drills are a vital part of the fire safety plan.
-Fire safety signs, fire alarms, and fire extinguishers are essential things that protect everyone who works within a building.
+Make sure to regularily look at your fire safety signs, fire alarms, and fire extinguishers.
+These are essential things that protect everyone who works within a building.

 Planning annual fire drills

-Planning annual fire drills gives you the chance to know the team protocols, building features, hazards, exits, emergency contacts, assembly points, and procedures.
+By pllanning annual fire drills, you give your staff the chance to know the team protocols, building features, hazards, exits, emergency contacts, assembly points, and procedures.
 Being familiar with this can make evacuations much more effective.

-Planning a fire drill should be done to check your fire department closely and the community members involved in your building.
+Before planning a fire drill should make sure to check in with your fire department and the community members involved in your building.
 Communication is important here and this arrangement serves as an analysis of crucial data, contacts, and procedures related to your emergency action plan.
 You need to identify which part or person in the office of emergency services you need to reach for the fire drill.